 Always wait for a few minutes before passing through any water crossing as a hot engine colliding with water can damage the engine.
 It might not be evident immediately, but you can get stranded in the middle of nowhere if the engine gets damaged!

-If you have company, such as a pillion (or a co-passenger in the car), then they should guide you through the water but checking the chosen line of the path for trickier portions.
+If you have company, such as a pillion (or a co-passenger in the car), then they should guide you through the water but check the chosen line of the path for trickier portions.

 If you get stuck somewhere, others can guide you through their vantage point.
 Also, don’t try water-crossing by yourself as loaded bikes are much heavier and tend to slip very easily.
 This slip can submerge your bike underwater or cause some injury.